A Menendez Brother And Cousin Speaks Out As New Secrets Surface

 The Menendez brothers have kept their own bond “really strong” by writing letters back and forth to each other.

 “It’s so painful and complicated and confusing,” he said.
-“The bond [becomes] very great and intense.”

-Long before the murders, Erik Menendez wrote a screenplay called “Friends,” which was about a young rich man who killed his parents in an attempt to inherit their money.
+Long before the murders, Erik Menendez wrote a screenplay called Friends, which was about a young rich man who killed his parents in an attempt to inherit their money.
 Erik’s friend and classmate at Calabasas High School, Craig Cignarelli, spoke to ABC News about the screenplay, which they wrote together.

 “I remember talking about the opening scene, in just the idea of, ‘We need to establish a crime.
 We need to have the protagonist gain an inheritance so he can actually fulfill his dream of creating this hunting ground for humans,'” Cignarelli said.

-While the judge did not allow Erik’s “Friends” screenplay to be used as evidence on trial, Cignarelli testified for prosecution at both trials about Erik’s alleged confession about their father.
+While the judge did not allow Erik’s Friends screenplay to be used as evidence on trial, Cignarelli testified for prosecution at both trials about Erik’s alleged confession about their father.

 “Honestly, when the second jury came back with a guilty verdict, there was a part of me which just said, ‘I’m done.
 It’s finally over.’
 And it felt like there was this sense of relief, followed by this really strange feeling of sadness,” Cignarelli said.

 “Like, wow, it’s finally closed, and I actually have just lost my best friend for life.
 He’s going to be sitting in a jail cell for the next 50 years.”

 [Featured image by Nick Ut/AP Images]